Major Feature #50800

 I didn't know that "x" indicates internal gridelements mechanisms.
 I thought about "wow, might be some clicks on image buttons where x/y is relative position of the cursor hitting the button" ... that chould have meant the hook is calles in some other places I just don't know about, like IRRE drag/drop or something.
 But if "x" always means "column for gridelements" that's no problem for me.

-#16 Updated by Jo Hasenau over 4 years ago
+#16 Updated by Jo Hasenau about 5 years ago

 Currently you can use 3 ways to translate children: